What is thIS?

 Roll Your Bones is my recipe binder, travel history, and art project.
 I collect the recipes of food I prepared and enjoyed, and write short posts about places I don’t want to forget.
 Most of the recipes on this blog are vegetarian or pescatarian.
 Most of the posts are about places in the United States, Europe and Canada.

 I don’t want to take credit for having created any of the recipes on this blog, as they are nearly all revisions of recipes others had created.
 Most of my changes are intended to make the recipe a little healthier, lower in calories, vegetarian, and in quantities that are usually meant to serve two people.
 If you’re interested to see where the recipe originated, look in the first paragraph.
 I usually include it there.

 What is the purpose of this blog?

-For as long as I can remember, I’ve always loved print media.
+For as long as I can remember, I’ve loved print media.
 As a kid, getting a new magazine on the weekly grocery shopping trip was exciting.
 Starting in middle school and continuing through college, I worked on the school newspaper.
 My first writing job, while still in high school, was for our local weekly.
-In college I majored in journalism in college, and was on staff at two daily and one weekly newspaper.
+In college I majored in journalism, and eventually worked on staff at two dailies.

-While I left the industry long ago, I still love all the pieces that go into its production: selecting a topic, asking questions, gathering materials, writing, and editing.
-Finally we distill it into a strong visual image, and bring it all together in a form that can be distributed and shared.
+While I left the industry long ago, I continue to love everything about newspaper and magazine production: selecting a topic, asking questions, gathering materials, writing, and editing.
+Finally it is distilled into a strong visual image, and meshed into something that can be distributed and shared.

 In November of 1959 Jack Kerouac appeared on The Steve Allen Show.
 While he joyously read an excerpt from his book, On The Road, Allen laid down a jazzy piano riff in the background.
 In this appearance, Kerouac attempted to explain why he wrote “that book or any book.”
 He described seeing God, and being given the following instruction: